albarji/mixture-of-diffusers/README.md

 > `reroll_mode`: kind of reroll to perform, either `reset` (completely reset latents with new ones) or `epsilon` (alter slightly the latents in the region).

-### Other helper tools

-This repository also contains a number of scripts and somewhat helping tools:

-* TODO

 ## Citing and full technical details

 If you find this repository useful, please be so kind to cite the corresponding paper, which also contains the full details about this method: